Parent & Family Resources

 Problems vs. Crises

 While we nearly always suggest that parents and families allow students to learn from their mistakes by facing the consequences of their own actions and decisions, we also recognize that there is a distinct difference between problems and crises.
-If you feel that your student is in danger or needs help with a serious problem, please do not hesitate to contact Counseling and Mental Health Services or the Office of Student Services and Advocacy for support.
+If you feel that your student is in danger or needs help with a serious problem, please do not hesitate to contact Counseling and Mental Health Services or the Dean of Students Office for support.

 Information on this page has been provided by UConn's Counseling and Mental Health Services and adapted from Don’t Tell Me What to Do, Just Send Money by H. E. Johnson & C. Schelhas-Miller.